Conservative Party (UK): 2019–2022: Boris Johnson

-From late 2021 onwards, Johnson received huge public backlash for the Partygate scandal, in which various senior members of government, aides, and Cabinet Office staff were pictured holding parties and other gatherings during lockdown.
-The Metropolitan Police investigated these claims and eventually fined Johnson for breaking lockdown rules in April 2022.
-Calls from leading opposition figures, including Labour Party leader Keir Starmer and the First Ministers of Scotland and Wales, for Johnson to resign as a consequence of Partygate were rejected.
-In July 2022, Johnson admitted to appointing Chris Pincher as deputy chief whip while being aware of allegations of sexual assault against him, and apologised.
-This, along with Partygate and increasing criticisms on Johnson's handling of the cost-of-living crisis, resulted in many members of the party losing confidence in Johnson as leader, and mass resignations from the Cabinet; this led to Johnson announcing his resignation as Conservative Party leader and Prime Minister on 7 July.
+Johnson presided over the UK's response to the COVID-19 pandemic.
+From late 2021 onwards, Johnson received huge public backlash for the Partygate scandal, in which staff and senior members of government were pictured holding gatherings during lockdown contrary to Government guidance.
+The Metropolitan Police eventually fined Johnson for breaking lockdown rules in April 2022.
+In July 2022 Johnson admitted to having appointed Chris Pincher as deputy chief whip while being aware of allegations of sexual assault against him.
+This, along with Partygate and increasing criticisms on Johnson's handling of the cost-of-living crisis, provoked a government crisis following a loss in confidence and nearly 60 resignations from government officials, eventually leading to Johnson announcing his resignation on 7 July.